About

 • agents, managers, attorneys, financiers and accountants

-MPii believes that a stronger, healthier industry will result if the knowledge it usually takes decades to learn is more generally (and genuinely) shared with people who are just starting their careers, as well as people working to take their careers to the next level.
+MPii believes that a stronger, healthier industry will better serve global society which in part is shaped by our cinematic narratives.
+And a stronger, healthier industry will result if the knowledge it usually takes decades to learn is more generally (and genuinely) shared with those who are just starting their careers, as well as those working professionals wanting to take their careers to the next level.

-In order to be sure to continue to offer the “best of the best” industry practices available for career development and the MP/TV creative process, MPii actively conducts deep research, rigorous testing, and then compelling dissemination via workshops and trainings, and other career development programs, often hosted and/or in partnership with studios, networks, industry guilds, unions, trade associations, universities and leading industry organizations around the world.
+In order to be sure to continue to offer the “best of the best” industry practices available for career development and the MP/TV creative process, MPii actively conducts deep research, rigorous testing, and then compelling dissemination via in person and online workshops and trainings, and other career development programs, such as internships, fellowships and artist in residence programs, which are often hosted by, sponsored by and/or in partnership with studios, networks, industry guilds, unions, trade associations, universities and leading industry organizations around the world.

 Our primary areas of focus are researching and helping to improve industry best practices in: